 During 24 years in the communication sector, Wallace worked on advanced technology, new design methods and emerging business applications.
 His career spanned contributions to the first-ever use of speech recognition in the telephone network through to communication solutions for health-care providers.
 He maintained a collaboration with Carleton as a sponsor of innovative university research and continued to build his skills by completing numerous educational programs in business and finance.

-Wallace returned to Carleton to pursue his doctoral studies.
+Wallace returned to Carleton to pursue his doctoral studies, which he completed in 2017.

 His involvement with the Carleton community has now spanned decades – as a student, corporate leader and sponsor, researcher and instructor.